 ◘ Fig. L-1 Climate diagrams from the forest tundra of Sweden (oceanic), from the tundra of N America, and from the extreme continental boreal region of Alaska (► Fig. A-5, Verkoyansk and ► Fig. K-13).

 ◘ Fig. L-2 A mini- or dwarf podsol of low profile thickness in the subpolar regions of the Northern Hemisphere.
-It forms on different source rocks and is common in association with permafrost (photo: Breckle).
+It forms on different bedrocks and is common in association with permafrost (photo: Breckle).

-Particularly interesting are the aperiodic species, such as the small Brassicacee Braya humilis.
+Particularly interesting are the aperiodic species, such as the small Brassicaceae Braya humilis.
 Their development is extended over several years and temporarily interrupted during the winter at any stage.
 These species are thus independent of the short summer and flower either at the beginning of the growing season or later, although the buds may have been laid down two years earlier.

 Fruit or seed dispersal is by wind (gliding on snow) in 84% of species, and by water in 10%.
 Berry fruits occur only in the forest tundra.
 With low productivity in the tundra, seeds are small; in 75% of species they weigh less than 1 mg.
 Most plants are frost germinators, that is, they acquire the ability to germinate only after the action of the low winter temperature, then germinate immediately in the spring and have time to accumulate some reserves until the autumn.
 Viviparous are 1.5% of species, various grasses, but also Polygonum, Stellaria, Cerastium species, etc. With abundant seed production, open places, for example, on the lower Lena, are quickly colonized.
 Most species are hemicryptophytes and chamaephytes.
 Annual species (therophytes) are only Koenigia islandica, three Gentiana species, Montia lamprosperma, two Pedicularis species and few others.
-The short vegetation period here with low temperatures is not favourable for the annuels (compare, on the other hand, the desert).
+The short vegetation period here with low temperatures is not favourable for the annuals (compare, on the other hand, the desert).
 Most species have thick roots as reserve storage.
 The age of a single plant can exceed 100 years even in herbaceous species.
 For dwarf shrubs it is between 40 and 200 years.

 The nitrogen balance plays a major role.
 Mineralization and nitrogen uptake are very inhibited due to the low temperatures.
 The legumes (Oxytropis, Hedysarum, Astragalus) have root nodules that lie directly under the warming soil surface.
 Where there is almost no nitrogen in the soil, only mosses and lichens are found.
 Fertilization by animal excrement is of importance.
 Dryas drummondii, which is a pioneer species growing in Alaska, is stated to have root nodules similar to Alnus.
-During the Dryas pioneer stage, soil nitrogen content increases from 33 kg/ha to 400 kg/ha.
+During the pioneer stage of colonization, soil nitrogen content increases from 33 kg/ha to 400 kg/ha.

 Climatic conditions that differ from the rest of the Arctic are found in some trough valleys in the interior of Peary Land (N Greenland) at latitude 80°.
-In summer there is a lack of precipitation here due to the downdrafts blowing from the inland, and desert-like conditions prevail with salt efflorescence on the soil surface with alkaline soils, where even some halophytes occur.
+In summer there is a lack of precipitation here due to the descendings winds blowing from the inland, desert-like conditions prevail with salt efflorescence on the soil surface with alkaline soils, where even some halophytes occur.
 Even otherwise, vegetation is not entirely absent, as drifting snow accumulates from the mountains in winter and melts in spring.
 The water seeps away as the soils thaw to a depth of 1 m.
 Accordingly, Braya purpurascens also has a taproot over 1 m long.
 The number of frost-free days reaches 59, the July temperature is 6 °C.

 3 Ecophysiological investigations